 Groundwater used by countries (Zia et al., 2017)

 The dietary arsenic intake is also an aspect that must be considered in the food chain.
-Majumdar, Kumar and Bose (2020) assert that dietary arsenic is the main basis of arsenic exposure in most developing countries.
+Majumdar, Kumar, and Bose (2020) assert that dietary arsenic is the main basis of arsenic exposure in most developing countries.
 People who are high fish consumers would consume a high quantity of organic arsenic from this specific food group.
-Data related to the absorption of total arsenic shows that arsenic in foods is mainly a combination of inorganic species and oranosenicals comprising arsenobetaine (Punshon et al., 2017).
-The factual total arsenic absorptions in different foodstuffs vary from the nation, depending on the food type and the rising conditions that surround it (which are the type of soil, water, geochemical activity, using arsenical pesticides), and the processing methods.
+Data related to the absorption of total arsenic shows that arsenic in foods is mainly a combination of inorganic species and organoarsenicals comprising arsenobetaine (Punshon et al., 2017).
+The factual total arsenic absorptions in different foodstuffs vary from to nation, depending on the food type and the rising conditions that surround it (which are the type of soil, water, geochemical activity, using arsenical pesticides), and the processing methods.

 |Country||Sampling method/ Other info||Arsenic intake (µg/kg bw per day)|

 |Bangladesh||Average food intake without water||3.01||0.88|

 |Five scenarios (including water)||2.68-5.07||-|

 |China||Total Dissolved Solids (including water)||-||0.24-0.76|

 |Europe||Adult (European Food Safety Authority)||-||0.21-0.61|